Vegan "Kipteh" Stew

 In a shallow big pan, spread the flour and set aside.
 You will place the chickpea balls on the pan once formed.

-Place drained chickpeas in a blender or food processor until finely chopped.
+Place drained chickpeas in a food processor until finely chopped.
 You want the mixture to be coarse.
 Don’t puree the mixture and remember to reserve ½ cup of chickpeas for the stew before you place in the blender.
 In a mixing bowl, combine the chickpea mix with the remaining chickpea ball ingredients.
 Knead the mixture with your hands until it comes together.

 Form into 8-10 medium-sized tightly packed balls (larger than a golf ball, smaller than a baseball).
 You may have to wash your hands in between each one to keep the mix from sticking too much.
 Place them on the floured pan.
 Gently shake the pan several times to lightly cover all the chickpea balls with flour.
 Sprinkle flour over them if necessary.